Losing your dog is very upsetting. But don’t panic, there are many constructive things you can do to help find them.

-- You should not let your dog off the lead until you have built up a good enough recall and know you will have control of him in public places
+You should not let your dog off the lead until you have built up a good enough recall and know you will have control of them in public places.

-- You should make sure that your garden is fully secure as dogs can be clever escape artists!
+You should make sure that your garden is fully secure: dogs can be clever escape artists!

-- Get your dog neutered, females act different when in season and are more likely to stray and males can stray when they want to reach females in season.
+Get your dog neutered.
+Females act different when in season, and more likely to stray.
+Males can stray when they want to reach females in season.